Olympia, Greece: The Herakleian sanctuary

-As to the content of the "grove," Pindar does not say, except that victory crowns were of olive, which would lack sacred significance if not from the Altis.
 Today trees have been allowed to grow over the site quasi-grove.
 These are primarily Cercis siliquastrum, colloquially "Judas-tree" (nothing to do with Judas), a pink-flowering low tree.
 If they are natural to the site now, they probably were in antiquity.
 Olea europaea, olive, is of course ubiquitous in the region, usually growing in planted groves, but sometimes wild.
-Platanus orientalis, the plane tree, is common in the area, and Pinus halepensis, Aleppo pine, which covered Kronion until the fire of 2007-2009.
+Platanus orientalis, the plane tree, is common in the area, and Pinus halepensis.
+Aleppo pine, also covered Kronion until the fires of 2007–2009.

-There is not much indication of what structures were in the Altis, except the games must have been part of the "feasting" and therefore were held in the "resting-place."
+There is not much indication of what structures were in the Altis, except the games must have been part of the "feasting" and therefore were held in the "resting-place".
 The size of the precinct must have varied as the site developed, as the original stadium is known to have extended well within the later east wall.
 That the temple of Zeus was built within the precinct is a reasonable assumption.
 As there is no trace of a succession of walls, the wall might reasonably be presumed to have been a late feature, but no later than Pindar.

 The Pelopian sanctuary

-Excavation of the Pelopion provided only opportunities for possible historic events rather than definitive knowledge of events and chronology.
-The classical Pelopion was a separate sanctuary defined by a peribolos wall dating to the 6th century BC, long after the conventional start of the Olympic games, 776 BC (which cannot be disrespected without tampering with the entire ancient Greek dating system).
+The classical Pelopion was a separate sanctuary defined by a peribolos wall dating to the 6th century BC, long after the conventional start of the Olympic games, 776 BC.
 This was certainly a remodeling of a previously existing sanctuary of Pelops.
-A 1987-plus excavation of the Pelopion established "a continuous ceramic sequence for the 11th century onward" including submycenaean (1100-1000 BC) and protogeometric (1000-900 BC).
+A 1987-plus excavation of the Pelopion established "a continuous ceramic sequence for the 11th century onward" including submycenaean (1100–1000 BC) and protogeometric (1000–900 BC).
 There was a good sprinkling of "cultic" material (votive figurines and vases).